swyddfa/esbonio/code/README.md

 Then all you have to ensure is that Esbonio is configured to use the same environment, either through the
 [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
-or through the `esbonio.pythonPath` configuration option.
+or through the `esbonio.server.pythonPath` configuration option.

 To also manage updates manually, be sure to look at the [documentation](https://swyddfa.github.io/esbonio/docs/lsp/editors/vscode.html#configuration)